Has anyone ever said to you, in a futile bid to cut back your gaming habit, “you won’t make money playing video games ”?

 Well here at MoneyMagpie we disagree with them.
 You may well be able to make some money from your favourite past time.
 You probably won’t make a huge amount, you almost certainly won’t get rich, but you can earn enough to reward your gaming expertise.
 And, let’s face it, what gamer wouldn’t like to earn a little dosh for playing the games they love?

-So here are five ways to start to make money playing video games.
+So here are six ways to start to make money playing video games.

 - Set up a gaming blog